shakes76/PatternFlow/recognition/ISIC-ImprovedUnet-44961374/README.md

 ### Processing
 The image files have been decoded to Tensors.

-The dataset is split into 80:10:10 == Train:Validation:Test ratio, which is a common standard in deep learning.
+The dataset is split into 80:10:10 == Train:Validation:Test ratio.
+This is because the dataset is relatively small, so majority of it is used for training.

 <!-- About the Model -->
 ## About The Model